AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

-  * :ref:`Subprogram Termination` (only explicit except for functions which should always return in SPARK) - subprograms annotated with ``Always_Return`` should always return normally assuming that primary stack, secondary stack, and heap memory allocations never fail, other subprograms are not restricted
+  * :ref:`Subprogram Termination` (only explicit except for functions which should always return in SPARK) - subprograms annotated with ``Always_Terminates`` should terminate (return normally or raise an exception) whenever the associated boolean condition evaluates to True on entry of the subprogram.
+Other subprograms are not restricted

   * the aliasing constraints of |SPARK| (implicit - the subprogram shall not introduce any visible aliases between its parameters, accessed global